HonkXL/dokuwiki-plugin-numatomo/README.md

-# DokuWiki Plugin Matomo
+# DokuWiki Plugin Nu Matomo
-DokuWiki integration for Matomo web analytics software (formerly "Piwik")
+“Nu” DokuWiki integration for Matomo web analytics software (formerly "Piwik")

 This is a simple integration plugin that allows you to use the [Matomo](https://matomo.org/) web analytics software (formerly known as "Piwik") with DokuWiki.